 Immunological disorders affect nearly 10- 20 % of Indian population.
-These conditions, which include asthma, type I diabetes, rheumatoid arthritis, multiple sclerosis, systemic lupus erythematosus, psoriasis and scleroderma, lead to chronic debilitation, life-long illness, and premature mortality while resulting in insurmountable medical costs.
+These conditions, which include asthma, type I diabetes, rheumatoid arthritis, multiple sclerosis, systemic lupus erythematosus, psoriasis, and scleroderma, lead to chronic debilitation, life-long illness, and premature mortality while resulting in insurmountable medical costs.
 Excessive or depressed immune function plays a key role in these autoimmune diseases, in the rejection of transplanted organs and tissues, and in the body's inability to fight invading cancer cells.

 Although these types of diseases affect a large percentage of the population, few specific therapies and mechanisms target their prevention and cure.
-Breakthroughs in science have advanced basic understanding of the immune system, but such breakthroughs have often lain fallow because the traditional structures of medicine have not promoted the easy transfer of ideas generated in the laboratory to the bedside of the patient.
+Breakthroughs in science have an advanced basic understanding of the immune system, but such breakthroughs have often lain fallow because the traditional structures of medicine have not promoted the easy transfer of ideas generated in the laboratory to the bedside of the patient.

 The Department of Clinical Immunology has been functioning since July 2004 at JIPMER.
 Clinicians at JIPMER have concluded that these diverse diseases should be investigated and managed under a cohesive paradigm and classified together according to their common characteristics.
 Enhanced opportunities have enabled clinicians and investigators to translate cutting-edge basic science into treatments covering the entire spectrum of diseases of the immune system.

-The Center for Clinical Immunology offers a milieu in which medical science can apply its finest tools and talents to diagnose, treat, and cure disorders of the immune system.
+The Center for Clinical Immunology offers a milieu in which medical science can apply its finest tools and talents to diagnose, treat and cure disorders of the immune system.
 We are now in the process of establishing facilities for stem cell transplantation (SCT) and immunotherapy for allergic, autoimmune and malignant disorders.
-It is hoped that with the establishment of these services, JIPMER will be one of the leading centers in India to offer immunotherapy for autoimmune and other immune mediated disorders.
+It is hoped that with the establishment of these services, JIPMER will be one of the leading centers in India to offer immunotherapy for autoimmune and other immune-mediated disorders.